unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

   ) a
 ```

-## 8. Updating table
+## 8. Updating Table

-All the geometries should be stored in the countries table.
-According to what we mentioned above we will have three update queries per country every time we have new geometries.
+All new geometries are stored in the countries table.

 ```SQL
 UPDATE countries